flyrok/boom/README.md

 Or install directly from github
 `pip install git+https://github.com/flyrok/boom_pa#egg=boom_pa`

-Or just puth the executable on your PATH and call directly
+Or just put the executable on your PATH and call directly
 `./boom_pa.py`